subhacom/argos/README.md

   ```

   Check if you have NVIDIA drivers for CUDA installed.
 Also note that
-  CUDA does not work from Windows Subsystem for Linux (WSL), so
+  CUDA does not work from Windows Subsystem for Linux (WSL).
+In
-  `argos.track` will not work with that.
-However other components of
-  `Argos` do work with WSL.
+  general it is a good idea to install Argos on the native platform.